 About Ben Krefta...

 My family and I moved house to a new area when I was around 10 or 11.
-I made new friends, but none that enjoyed drawing as a hobby and unfortunately that's basically been the case up until now.
+I made new friends, but none that enjoyed drawing as a hobby and regret not being able to fully share my passion for art or other cool and geeky stuff I used to like!
 However, I still kept drawing in my free time and at school.
-It was something I was good at and gained me respect among my peers.
+It was something I was reasonably good at and the ability to draw gained me a degree of respect among my peers.

 In Secondary School (from when I was 11-18), I was still drawing the monsters and other demonic things!
-I suppose kids these days would have considered me a "Goth" for doodling decaying skulls and robots covered in spikes over my sketch books!
-Most people seemed to just think it was cool.
+I suppose kids these days would have considered me a 'Goth', perhaps an 'Emo', or maybe just a geek for doodling decaying skulls and robots covered in spikes over my sketch books!
+Most of the boys in my class just seemed to think it was cool.

-It was pretty cool to be able to impress people with my art skills, but kinda frustrating that no one else liked drawing or was any good at it.
-I found it very difficult to stay motivated to draw when there was never anyone I knew personally that would inspire me.
+It was pretty awesome to be able to impress people with some art skills, but kinda frustrating that I never managed to find a buddy or mentor who could help inspire me or acceletate my potential.
+Staying motivated to draw or practice was always an issue.
 My brother was pretty good at art, so we occasionally drew stuff at home.
 He gradually seemed to grow out of drawing and I ended up overtaking him ability-wise.

-During my years in secondary school I picked up a lot of new drawing techniques and continued to improve.
+During my years in secondary school my drawing ability slowly improved.
 I wouldn't say I had a style of drawing.
-My teachers would always know "it was one of Bens" - but that was a case of content more than anything else, I think.
-Style was never an issue and I didn't even consider it, until my later years at school when I started buying more comics and anime.
+My teachers would always know "it was one of Bens" - but I think that was a case of content more than anything else.
+Style was never an issue and I didn't even consider it, until my later years at school when I started buying more American comics and Japanese anime.
 It was the art that drew me into comics, and not the stories like it should have been!
-When I started out buying comics on a regular basis, I was buying new U.S titles such as "YoungBlood", "Prophet" and "Spawn" published by "Image".
-When I got into comics, Image was a fairly new company, unlike "DC" and "Marvel" and at the time I felt they were producing the best comics art-wise and were setting high benchmarks in the computer colouring department.
+I began regularly spending my pocket money on many of the new titles under the 'Image' publishing label such as 'Spawn' and 'Youngblood'.
+Image was a fairly new company, unlike the big boys DC and Marvel and at the time I felt they were producing the best comics art-wise and were particularly setting high benchmarks in the computer colouring department.

-Later, my brother and I discovered "Anime".
-Unlike normal TV cartoons, they contained: a high level of detail, a clean, slick art style, more mature content (before anime was on kid's TV) and were generally based around sci-fi, fantasy and similar themes which I've always found appealing since I was young
+Later, my brother and I discovered 'Anime'.
+I can still remember the excitement of finding out about modern Japanese animation.
+Unlike the majority of cartoons I was used to on UK TV, they contained a high level of detail, a clean, slick art style, more mature content (and this is before anime became popular on kid's TV) and were generally based around sci-fi, fantasy and similar themes which I've always found appealing since I was young.

 Comics and manga then began to strongly influence my drawings - both its style and content.
 It was similar to what I have always done, but more focused.

 In the end I did manage to get my hands on PhotoShop!
 Then it hit me...
-Still, all I can do is gradients!
-I saw other's works in comics, art books and on the web and although their styles of rendering differed, they were much nicer and more real looking.
-I realized a computer package, no mater how much it cost could never render a picture for you and that it was up to me to use PS as a tool (like a paint brush and paints) rather than a magic wand.
+Still, all I can do is gradient colour fills!
+I saw other's works in comics, art books and on the web and although their styles of rendering differed, they were often at a far higher level of finish than I was managing to achieve.
+I realized a computer package, no matter how much it cost could never render a picture for you and that it was up to me to use PS as a tool (like a basic paint brush and paints) rather than a magic wand.

 There's more?..